dymmond/esmerald/docs/middleware/middleware.md

 Esmerald includes several middleware clases unique to the application but also allowing some other ways of designing them by using [protocols](../protocols.md).
 Inspired by other great frameworks, Esmerald has a similar approach for the middleware protocol.
-Let's be honest, it's not we can reinvent the wheel on something already working out of the box.
+Let's be honest, it is not that we can reinvent the wheel on something already working out of the box.

 There are two ways of dedsigning the middleware for Esmerald.
 [Starlette middleware](#starlette-middleware) and